What Effect Will a Discharge Have on My Criminal Record?

 There are two types of discharges: absolute and conditional.
 An absolute discharge has no requirements or strings attached.
 It’s the lowest possible criminal penalty in our system.
 A conditional discharge is similar — also resulting in no criminal record — but a conviction will be recorded if the accused fails to comply with the conditions of their probation.

-How Will a Discharge Affect Your Criminal Record?
+How Long Will a Discharge Stay on Your Record?

 Are Any Crimes Not Eligible for Discharge?